 Jennifer Briseño is the Social Worker for the Department of Parent Involvement and Community Outreach.
 She studied at California State University, San Bernardino where she earned her BA in Sociology-Social Service track and received a minor in Ethnic Studies.
 She continued her education at San Diego State University where she earned her MSW and gained experience in home-visiting and child welfare.
 She spent time gaining social work practice at San Diego County’s Child Welfare Services and at North County Lifeline’s CSF department, a non-profit organization that provides in-home parenting curriculum to families in the child welfare system.
 Currently, she oversees our 0-4 programming which includes center-based and in-home programs.
 Jennifer also functions as the field instructor for Social Work interns within the department and is a member of the First 5 Riverside Advisory Committee.

 Liaison Outreach Specialist: Sandra Rodriguez

-Eli Ortiz is a teacher and coordinator of various parent-child interaction programs offered by Parent Involvement & Community Outreach from Jurupa Unified School District.
+Eli Mast is a teacher and coordinator of various parent-child interaction programs offered by Parent Involvement & Community Outreach from Jurupa Unified School District.
 She studied at California State University San Bernardino for both her undergrad and graduate degree.
-Eli has a BA in Human Development, BA in Psychology, and a MS in Clinical Counseling Psychology.
+Eli has a BA in Human Development, BA in Psychology, and an MS in Clinical Counseling Psychology.
 Eli began her experience in early childhood education as a teacher for a private preschool and later began teaching State Preschool for Jurupa Unified.
-While completing her master's program, Eli gained experience in Client-Centered therapy, Applied Behavioral Analysis, directive play therapy, and Quantitative Psychology.
-Currently, Eli facilitated our center based parent involvement programs and coordinates a Home visitation program for families with preschool ages children.
+While completing her master's program, Eli gained experience in Client-Centered Therapy, Applied Behavioral Analysis, directive play therapy, and Quantitative Psychology.
+Currently, Eli facilitated our center-based parent involvement programs and coordinates a Home visitation program for families with preschool-aged children.